 \end{thmp}

 Note that in the setting of Theorem \ref{mainthm}, $\check \chi$ is a critical algebraic Hecke character of $\rk$ with values in $\RE$, and $\BL_{\mathrm{f}}(0,\check{\chi})\in(\RE\otimes_{\BQ}\C)^{\times}$ whenever $\RK\neq \rk$.
-When $\RK=\rk$, the quotient $\frac{\BL_{\mathrm{f}}(0,\chi)}{\BL_{\mathrm{f}}(0,\check{\chi})}$ is understood as $1$, no matter $\BL_{\mathrm{f}}(0,\check{\chi})\in\RE\otimes_{\BQ}\C$ is invertible or not.
-We remark that the integrality and the $p$-adic interpolation for the critical values of Hecke L-functions are also studied in \cite{KS25}.
+When $\RK=\rk$, the quotient $\frac{\BL_{\mathrm{f}}(0,\chi)}{\BL_{\mathrm{f}}(0,\check{\chi})}$ is understood as $1$, regardless of whether $\BL_{\mathrm{f}}(0,\check{\chi})\in\RE\otimes_{\BQ}\C$ is invertible or not.
+We remark that the integrality and the $p$-adic interpolation of the critical values of Hecke L-functions are also studied in \cite{KS25}.
 Our approach does not lead to an integrality result due to the lack of integrality of Eisenstein cohomology.
-On the other hand, the Harder's denominator problem (see \cite{BS25, Ha93}) speculates that the denominator of certain Eisenstein cohomology class is given by the special L-value.
+On the other hand, Harder's denominator problem (see \cite{BS25, Ha93}) speculates that the denominator of certain Eisenstein cohomology classes is given by the special L-value.
 Knowing the integrality of critical Hecke L-values, the toroidal integral approach in the present paper may be used to bound these denominators for Eisenstein cohomology classes.
 See for example \cite{B08}.